Updated: Dec 8, 2021

 Semen analyses can vary considerably week to week and are heavily influenced by illness, fever and lifestyle.
 Some dietary changes and supplements can improve semen analysis results and most male factor infertility issues can be easily overcome with IVF + ICSI.
 Provided there are no other fertility issues, results with IVF+ICSI are usually very good.

-I always recommend that couples with a semen analysis that is below what the World Health Organisation say is ‘normal’, should go to see a reproductive endocrinologist or urologist who specialises in male fertility, just to rule out any underlying medical issues that might be causing the problem.
+I always recommend that couples with a semen analysis that is below what the World Health Organisation say is ‘normal’, should go to see a reproductive endocrinologist or urologist who specialises in male fertility, just to rule out any underlying medical issues that might be causing the problem. (want to read more about semen analysis click here, or chat to me about whether this could be an issue click here).

 2. Fallopian tube damage, Ovulation disorders, endometriosis and uterine conditions